 “We’re proud to sponsor a show specifically catered to the unique issues of direct-to-consumer merchants,” said Patrick Allard, Newgistics Director of Sales.
 “One of Newgistics’ core values is to improve retailers’ bottom lines through stronger, more loyal relationships with their customers.
 Operations Summit connects Newgistics with merchants that share the same priorities and are passionate about customer engagement.”

 Additionally, Newgistics will exhibit at booth #103.
-If you would like to discuss your organization’s needs for fulfillment, delivery and returns solutions, please feel free to stop by the booth.
+If you would like to discuss your organization’s needs for e-commerce fulfillment, package delivery and returns management, please feel free to stop by the booth.

 About Newgistics, Inc.

 Newgistics provides order fulfillment, parcel delivery and returns management solutions for top brands in direct-to-consumer retail and other industries.
 With Newgistics, fulfillment and shipping go far beyond packing and moving parcels.
 Every order and return processed by Newgistics opens up new opportunities for merchants to improve the shopping experience and their own efficiency.
 To find out more, visit www.newgistics.com.

 Ketner Group PR + Marketing (For Newgistics)

 If you’re attending the show, be sure to check out the session “Creating Your Best Omnichannel Returns Process” on Wednesday, April 24th at 11:15 a.m.
 Our own Patrick Allard, director of sales, will lead the session and be joined by a retailer partner.
 Here’s the full description: